Mt. Homan 宝満山

 Enjoy the end of the hiking

 Make a note of the bus timetable at Kamado-jinja so you can time your return to the base with a departing bus.
-Buses run approximately once an hour.
+Buses run approximately twice an hour.
 If you find you've just missed a bus, head to one of the nearby cafes slightly down the hill from the shrine.